brain-tools/rfmri-feature-extraction/readme.md

 6. Local Efficiency
 7. Small-World Coefficient I (omega)
 8. Small-World Coefficient II (sigma)
+9. Omega Zero Denominator
+10. Sigma Zero Denominator
-9. Average Shortest Path Length
+11. Average Shortest Path Length
-10. Average Node Connectivity
+12. Average Node Connectivity
-11. Graph Density
+13. Graph Density
-12. Clustering Coefficient
+14. Clustering Coefficient
-13. Transitivity
+15. Transitivity
-14. Number of Subgraphs
+16. Number of Subgraphs
 ### Correlation features
-15. Between-region signal correlation
+17. Between-region signal correlation
 ### Brainnetome features
-16. Probabilistic volume of entire brain
+18. Probabilistic volume of entire brain
-17. Probabilistic volume of regions on lobe organizational level
+19. Probabilistic volume of regions on lobe organizational level
-18. Probabilistic volume of regions on gyrus organizational level
+20. Probabilistic volume of regions on gyrus organizational level
-19. Probabilistic volume of all regions calculated as a proportion to the atlas
+21. Probabilistic volume of all regions calculated as a proportion to the atlas
-20. Signal variance of regions on both lobe and organizational level
+22. Signal variance of regions on both lobe and organizational level
-**As well as Features #1-15 repeated on the graph generated with lobe/gyri region signals**
+**As well as Features #1-17 repeated on the graph generated with lobe/gyri region signals**
 ### ICA features
-**Features #1-15 repeated on the graph generated with ICA signals**
+**Features #1-17 repeated on the graph generated with ICA signals**

 # Methods Appendix
 ### On Inverse Transforms